Kaluzhskiye Zaseki Nature Reserve: Climate and ecoregion

 Kaluzhskiye Zaseki is located in the East European forest steppe ecoregion, a transition zone between the broadleaf forests of the north and the grasslands to the south..
 This ecoregion is characterized by a mosaic of forests, steppe, and riverine wetlands.

 The climate of Kaluzhskiye Zaseki is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.
 In Kaluzhskie, the average temperature in January is -10 C, and in July is 18 C. Precipitation ranges from 450 to 700 mm/year, with maximum rainfall in July.
 The prevailing winds are westerly and south-westerly.

-Flora and fauna
+Flora, fauna, and funga

 The reserve is 96% covered with forest, of which about 25% is broad-leaf forest characterized by lime, oak, ash, elm and maple.
 Another 25% of the forest is birch in the secondary forests.
 Twelve percent of the area is pine forest, and an equal amount in spruce.
 Scientists on the reserve have recorded over 400 species of vascular plants and over 500 species of mushrooms.

 Kaluzhskiye is working, along with Orlovskoye Polesye National Park, to reintroduce the European bison to Central Russia.
 As of 2013, there were 84 bison in the Kaluzhskie herd, which appeared to be healthy and growing.
 The bison seek forested tracts with small meadows.